mmbuw/gispl/thesis/30-validating-gestures.md

 This can be interpreted as:

-* look at the input between 150 and 100 time units, and find exactly 0 input points
+* look at the input between 150 and 100 time units[^timeunits], and find exactly 0 input points
 * look at the input between 100 and 50 time units, and find exactly 1 input point
 * etc.